A7mad-Alone/Game-Nexus/README.md

 *   **College Project:** This project was initially created as part of coursework.
 While functional, it serves as a foundation with planned future enhancements.
 *   **Development Story:** The project was developed under a tight 72-hour deadline by a team of three.
 Early design ambitions (detailed in `src/Game Plan/`) were scoped down due to time constraints, prioritizing a working core over all planned features like a full user and score saving system.
 *   **AI Assistance:** This project benefited from AI assistance in aspects of code organization, refactoring, and documentation generation.
-*   **Future Enhancements:** Future plans include implementing a persistent user and scoring system, adding more games, and further UI/UX improvements.
+*   **Suggestions for Future Versions:** Future plans include implementing a persistent user and scoring system, adding more games, and further UI/UX improvements.
+*   **Project Status:** This project is abandoned and is likely to not get updated anytime soon.

 ---